Aquarium Driftwood, Aquarium Tank, Aquascaping, Driftwood Tank

 With many advantages it brings, you may somehow understand why the fishkeeping community recommends adding driftwood to an aquarium.

 Although we’ve told you that driftwood can be found near seashores or river/ lake banks, it does not mean you should go there, pick it up then directly put it in your aquarium.
 Driftwood, whether found by yourself or bought from a specialized store, needs well-processing before being put in an aquarium.
 We do not recommend using self-found driftwood, especially to beginners who may not have much experience in handling and assessing driftwood.
 Natural found driftwood contains lots of things which may be harmful to your aquarium community.
 If you cannot thoroughly remove the contaminants on the driftwood, it will be a disaster to your aquarium rather than a pleasant decoration.
-Instead, we highly encourage using well-handled driftwoods which are broadly sold in specialized stores.
+Instead, we highly encourage using well-handled driftwoods which are broadly sold in specialized aquarium stores

 How to prepare, cure, and place driftwood in an aquarium?